 I fought for the jobs I’ve got, grew balls and applied even when I thought I wasn’t good enough.

-I vehemently read and research every day and I crave learning more.
+I vehemently read and researched every day and I crave learning more.
 I’m still teaching myself!
-Learning is a never ending and beautiful process.
+Learning is a never-ending and beautiful process.

 When I look back and remember my old website and how I used to write… I laugh.
 It was horrid!
 But now?
 I’m getting sponsored travel, making money through my blog, and working with other amazing people in this field and GROWING every day and SEEING that growth and what it’s getting me!
-And I find a way to save money abroad while doing all the things I love… Oh, yeah, and this is ALL PAID work abroad.
+And I’ve found my way to save money abroad while doing all the things I love… Oh, yeah, and this is ALL PAID work abroad.